* Bond yields steady near recent lows

-German 10-year Bund yields, the benchmark for euro zone borrowing costs, were flat at 1.475 percent, just off 11-month lows.
+German 10-year Bund yields, the benchmark for euro zone borrowing costs, rose 1 basis point to 1.49 percent, just off 11-month lows.
 Other euro zone bond yields were flat to slightly higher, with Spanish, Irish and Italian yields keeping close to the record lows they hit earlier this week.

 Kosonen said rate cuts were unlikely, but the ECB could suspend its weekly deposit tenders through which it drains money from the banking system to neutralise the impact of the bond purchases it made at the height of the euro zone debt crisis.